Bounded KRnet and its applications to density estimation and approximation: Numerical results

-where $\widehat{\mathcal{L}}_{\bm{\phi}}(u_{\text{B-KRnet},\bm{\theta}_1}, \bm{\phi}_{\text{NN}})$ and $\widehat{\mathcal{L}}_{\bm{\psi}}(v_{\text{B-KRnet},\bm{\theta}_2}, \bm{\psi}_{\text{NN}})$ are defined by equation \eqref{eqn:def_g}.
+where $\widehat{\mathcal{L}}_{\bm{\phi}}$ and $\widehat{\mathcal{L}}_{\bm{\psi}}$ are defined by equation \eqref{eqn:def_g}.

-For the B-KRnet, we take $8$ affine coupling layers with $32$ hidden neurons.
-We use $2-64-32-32-32-2$ network for $\widetilde{\bm{\phi}}_{\text{NN}}$ and $\widetilde{\bm{\psi}}_{\text{NN}}$. $\lambda_u=\lambda_v=\lambda_{\bm{\phi}}=\lambda_{\bm{\psi}}=1$.
-We set batch size to $1024$ and the number of training points to $10^4$.
-The initial learning rate is $0.001$ with half decay each 200 epochs.
+For the B-KRnet, we take $8$ CDF coupling layers with $32$ hidden neurons.
+We use 2-64-32-32-32-2 network for $\widetilde{\bm{\phi}}_{\text{NN}}$ and $\widetilde{\bm{\psi}}_{\text{NN}}$. $\lambda_u=\lambda_v=\lambda_{\bm{\phi}}=\lambda_{\bm{\psi}}=1$.
+We set the batch size to $1024$ and the number of training points to $10^4$.
+The initial learning rate is $0.001$, with a decay factor of half every $200$ epochs.
 Five adaptivity iterations with 100 epochs are conducted.
-A validation dataset with $10^6$ samples is used for calculating the relative errors during the whole training process.
-The comparison between the true solution and the predicted solution are presented in Fig. \ref{fig:KS_u_com} and Fig. \ref{fig:KS_v_com}.
-The relative errors are presented in Fig. \ref{fig:KS_error}.
+A validation dataset with $10^6$ samples is used for calculating the relative errors throughout the entire training process.
+The comparisons between the true solution and the predicted solution are presented in \cref{fig:KS_u_com} and \cref{fig:KS_v_com}.
+The relative errors are presented in \cref{fig:KS_error}.
 The numerical solution provided by B-KRnet yields a good agreement with the analytic solution.